mdanasaliusmani/Affinity_frontend/README.md

 # Affinity Frontend

 Welcome to the Affinity Frontend repository!
 This project is part of the broader Affinity platform, focusing exclusively on frontend development.
 Affinity is a web application designed to connect individuals with similar intellectual levels.
 The platform utilizes an AI-powered chatbot for matchmaking and includes various interactive games, such as coding rounds, to match users based on their skillset.
-Once matched, users can engage in meaningful conversations with one another, fostering intellectual connections.
+Once matched, users can engage in meaningful conversations with one another, fostering intellectual connections

 If you're interested in working on the backend of our project, please head over to the following repository [Affinity Backend](https://github.com/Sidharth-Singh10/Affinity-backend).